MathiasSchindler/monacc/kernel/status.md

 - `cat`/`tail` from initramfs
 - `ls /`, `ls -l /`, and `ls -R /` complete without faults (with user IF forced off)
 - `/bin/sh -c "cd /bin; /bin/pwd; /bin/echo hello | /bin/cat"` completes and prints expected output
+- Interactive `bin/sh` works as PID 1 (serial prompt + basic line editing)
+- `cat hello.txt` works from the initramfs
+- `mandelbrot` runs successfully

+Build artifacts (ISO/initramfs):

+- The ISO produced by `grub-mkrescue` is expected to look “large” relative to the kernel/initramfs because it embeds a full GRUB runtime (hundreds of modules) plus BIOS+UEFI El Torito boot images.
+- The kernel ISO build defaults to using `../release/monacc-dev-initramfs.cpio` (if present) as the Multiboot2 initramfs module.

 Key implementation detail for correctness under identity mapping: